theiagen/tbp-parser/docs/outputs/lims.md

 The LIMS report contains a summary of the mutations that confer resistance to any respective antimicrobial drug.

 The report can be divided into two sections: resistance columns and miscellaneous columns.
 Resistance columns are determined by the `lims_report_format_yml` file, which defines the antimicrobial drugs and associated genes that should be included in the report.
-Miscellaneous columns include generic information such as the sample name, lineage, analysis date, and operator.
+Miscellaneous columns include more generic information such as the sample name, lineage, analysis date, and operator.

 ## Resistance columns